Brumby Specialty Riding Group

 What are lessons like?

-Each afternoon, experienced teachers help campers concentrate on improving dressage and jumping skills.
+Each afternoon, experienced teachers help campers concentrate on improving ring and jumping skills.
 Campers are grouped by ability and two local professional instructors come to Hidden Valley to provide more individualized instruction.

 What can you tell me about Special Events?